VikSil/DevOps_with_Docker/Part2/Exercise_2.5/README.md

 >
 > This exercise was created with [Sasu Mäkinen](https://github.com/sasumaki)
 >
-> Please return the used commands for this exercise.
+> Submit the used commands for the answer.

 ## Solution